 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are generally more costly than regular phone calls.
+Jail phone calls are generally more expensive than regular phone calls.
 There are certain restrictions about how often you can use the phone, but bear in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the jail rules, your ability to use the phone may be limited or eliminated altogether.

 Phone Number: (717) 780-6590